-The average cost of dental implants is in the United States won’t necessarily help patients know what it would cost for them individually.
-There are many things that determine what every patient will end up paying, so if you’re considering to have dental implants placed, it would be best to see a dentist and ask for an estimate of what the cost would be.
+The average cost of dental implants won’t necessarily help patients know what it would cost for them individually.
+There are many things that determine what every patient will end up paying, so if you’re considering having dental implants placed, it would be best to see a prosthodontist and ask for an estimate of what it will cost you.

-The base cost of a dental implant, is only for the implant procedure itself.
-When not taking additional procedures into consideration, the following variables influence the base cost of a dental implant:
+The base cost of a dental implant is the price for the implant procedure alone.
+When not taking additional procedures into consideration, the following variables influence the base cost:

-- The expertise of the practitioner performing the implant: While more experienced practitioners are usually also rather more expensive, going to the most qualified professional will minimize the risks involved.
+- The expertise of the practitioner performing the implant: While more experienced practitioners are usually more expensive, going to the most qualified professional will minimize the risk involved.

 - Materials used: Implants can be made from either titanium or zirconium.
 Both your choice of materials and the quality of the materials used will affect the price.

-- Number of implants needed: When patients need more than one or two implants, dentists are often able to use dental bridges or mount implants on dentures.
-This lowers the cost per tooth.
+- Number of implants needed: When patients need more than one or two implants, dentists are often able to use dental bridges or mount dentures on implants.
+These options can lower the cost per tooth.

-- Laboratory cost: Technicians making the implants don’t all charge the same amount for their work.
+- Laboratory cost: Technicians who make the implants don’t all charge the same amount for their work.

 - Geographical location: The cost of implants can vary depending on where the practice is located.
-Not only are implants cheaper in Third World countries, within the US the cost can vary depending on where a dental practice is located.
+Not only are implants cheaper in some other countries, but also within the US the cost varies depending on location.
 This is because the cost of rent and other expenses will be higher in certain areas.

 The price of dental implants varies with materials and procedures, so it’s difficult to give an exact cost, unless a consultation and assessment is done first.
-The best way to determine the actual cost of your dental implant, is to contact us for a FREE consultation.
+As a result, the best way to determine the actual cost of your dental implant is to ask a prosthodontist for their quote.

-When looking at the various things that make up the final price and breaking it down into its various parts, you’ll find that:
+When looking at the pieces that make up the final price and breaking it down into its various parts, you should expect:

-- The abutment used for mounting the crown costs between $300 to $500
+- Then the abutment used for mounting the crown costs between $300 to $500

-- The crown (which is the part of the implant that looks like a tooth) could end up costing anywhere between $1000 to $3000.
+- Finally, the crown (which is the part of the implant that looks like a tooth) could end up costing anywhere between $1,000 and $3,000.

-Using the above mentioned numbers, the lowest cost adds up to $2950 for a single implant while the highest cost would be $6500.
+Adding up all these numbers, the lowest cost is $2,950 for a single implant while the highest cost would be $6,500.
 While there’s a pretty big gap between the highest and the lowest price, those are all considered normal.
-Patients living in large metropolitan areas, can expect to pay a mid-range to high price ($4000 to $6500), while patients in small cities and towns will pay low to mid-range prices ($2900-$4500 per implant).
+Patients living in large metropolitan areas can expect to pay a mid-range to high price ($4,000 to $6,500) while patients in small cities and towns will pay low to mid-range prices ($2,900–$4,500 per implant).

 - Surgical guides